 The myth started after an Army study from the 1950’s found that soldiers who were bundled up except for their head, lost most of their body heat from their head.

-Today, more than 60 years later, we know if they had been bundled up except for their legs, they would have lost most of their body heat through their legs.
+Today, more than 60 years later, we know that the opposite is also true — if they had bundled up their head and not their legs, they would have lost most of their body heat through their legs.